 Food Safety Summit Is Scheduled

 The 22nd annual Food Safety Summit has been scheduled for May 4-7 in Rosemont, Illinois, just outside of Chicago.
 This year’s summit will center on developing public trust through educational topics, such as “food fraud, co-packers, allergens, cannabis, labeling, Hepatitis A, traceability, FSMA and much more.”

 With five certification courses available, this is an event that can help food safety professionals become more educated in their fields and advance their careers.
 One highlight is sure to be the interactive session titled “Play to Win – Food Safety 5K Competition.”
 This four-hour training event will include hands-on simulations and cross-contamination scenarios addressing allergens, foreign materials, spoilage, and pathogens.

 Other presentations during the summit will cover topics such as environmental sampling, consumer-focused safety, and a Town Hall with representatives from multiple food safety agencies.
 Although Decon7 will not have a booth in the exhibit hall, representatives will be present at the summit, so get in touch if you’d like to meet up.

 Stay on the Leading Edge

 When it comes to food safety, most companies want to stay out of the news.
 Staying on top of the latest industry news and product developments can help keep you on the leading edge of food safety.
 Implementing daily sanitation protocols can help prevent the growth and spread of bacteria and ultimately protect your brand’s reputation.
+To stay proactive, read The Busy FSQA Manager’s Guide to Proactive Plant Sanitation to learn more about how to cost-effectively and efficiently prevent bacterial contamination in your facility.
 If you’re curious about how incorporating D7 into your sanitation plan can help you keep bacteria at bay, contact us today for a free consultation.